attdevsupport/att-html5-sdk/sdk/doc_src/guides/example_sms/README.md

  	 * the file which is initially loaded by your client - in this case - index.html.
  	 *
  	 * Any classname that is encounter which is not defined in your application's namespace (eg.
- 	 * 'AnotherApp.view.Sms') will have its source looked for in a directory of the same name as
+ 	 * 'AnotherApp.view.Main') will have its source looked for in a directory of the same name as
  	 * the namespace, rather than 'app' (in this case 'AnotherApp/').
  	 *
  	 * The loader allows you to override the default location of class source files for other